“Experience the Universe at Charlie Elliott”

 A few items to note:

-• No white lights allowed on the field.
+- Please refrain from using white lights on the field.
 Red flashlights are cheap and easy to find at your favorite store.
 They’re even cheaper to make with a spare flashlight and red nail-polish on the lens.

 Downloads from the Last Meeting